 Exogenous ketones are so new that there are no clinical trials that would be able to detect or report any side effects directly.
 Most research has been done on animals.
 The only thing we know for sure is that it does not harm anyone.

 The recommended daily dosage depends on how much weight you lose each week.
 If you’re trying to shed some extra pounds, you should consume 1 gram of exogenous ketones every hour.
 This amount will provide enough energy to keep up with your workouts.
-On the other hand, if you’ve already lost quite a bit of body mass, then you shouldn’t exceed 3 grams per day.
+On the other hand, if you’ve already lost quite a bit of body mass, you shouldn’t exceed 3 grams daily.

 Ketogenic diets are becoming increasingly popular among athletes because they offer numerous benefits.
 Exogenous ketones are yet another tool that allows us to reap even more rewards.
 While they aren’t perfect, they still represent a viable alternative to traditional methods.